JuanELG/Tiny-Tactics-Arena/DEVLOG.md

 ## 7. Next Steps / Pending Improvements

-* Extend shared logic extraction to more systems (e.g. collision, scoring)
+* Extend shared logic extraction to more systems (e.g. collision, scoring).
-* Add test coverage for pure logic modules
+* Add test coverage for pure logic modules,
-* Refactor all systems to consistently follow new mode-based architecture (e.g. SinglePlayerAsteroidSystem, MultiplayerAsteroidSystem using shared logic)
+* Refactor all systems to consistently follow new mode-based architecture (e.g. SinglePlayerAsteroidSystem, MultiplayerAsteroidSystem using shared logic).
+* Implement UI for selecting ships and asteroids to be positioned during the positioning phase.
+* Reset all DOTS world on player lose.
+* Implement FTUE system.
+* Add some cool destroy particles.
+* Add some cool music and sound effects.
+* Implement AI positioning and battle behavior.
 ---

-> **Note:** Include commit references and captures in `/Docs/` folder for the live demo.